himza25/alx-higher_level_programming/0x03-python-data_structures/README.md

 Task 8 : This task is about creating a Python function that returns a tuple with the length of a string and its first character
-Task 9 : This task is about creating a Python function that finds the biggest integer of a list Task 10 : This task is about creating a Python function that finds all multiples of 2 in a list
+Task 9 : This task is about creating a Python function that finds the biggest integer of a list Task 10 : This task is about creating a Python function that finds all multiples of 2 in a list Task 11 : This task is about creating a Python function that deletes the item at a specific position in a list